Learnable Total Variation with Lambda Mapping for Low-Dose CT Denoising: Methodology

 \subsection{Unrolled Primal--Dual TV Denoiser}

 Given the per-pixel map $\lambda$, we use a Chambolle--Pock-style solver unrolled for $T{=}20$ iterations.
 The solver features learnable step sizes $(\tau,\sigma_d)$ and a relaxation parameter $\theta$, all of which are constrained via softplus and clamping to ensure stable ranges.
+For ablation and comparison purposes, we also consider a fixed solver configuration in which $(\tau,\sigma_d,\theta)$ are kept constant across all unrolled iterations.
+This variant isolates the effect of spatial adaptivity introduced by the learned $\lambda$-map from the additional modeling capacity gained by learning the optimization dynamics themselves.
+Unless stated otherwise, the term \emph{LTV (ours)} refers to the fully learnable solver, while \emph{LTV (fixed solver)} denotes this constrained variant.
 Let $x^{(k)}$ be the primal image and $p^{(k)}$ the dual variable (gradient field).

 \textbf{Dual update.} Dual ascent with a pixel-wise projection onto an $\ell_2$ ball defined by $\lambda$:

 Here, $\bar{x}^{(k)}$ is the extrapolated primal variable from the previous step.
 This projection locally bounds the TV penalty based on LambdaNet's prediction.